zulamit/zwallet/content/getting-started/account-summary.md

 - If the device is tilted forward, the page switches to "Receive Mode"
 - You can choose the Fiat currency on the settings page

-## Synchronization

-During Rescan or Catchup, the blockheight will cycle between the following information:
-- current height / latest height
-- synchronization %
-- number of blocks remaining
-- timestamp of latest block processed
-- ETA

-{{%notice note%}}
-Tapping on the display will alternate between cycling and a fixed display.
-{{%/notice%}}

 ## Receive Mode

 {{< img IMG_0039.PNG >}}